joakimremler/YRGO_docker/README.md

 > **Note** that it is a good practice to name new image to `yourname/scriptname` and when you run the build command don't forget the dot in the end.

-If you [list](https://docs.docker.com/engine/reference/commandline/image_ls/) all Docker images then you will see your new image.
+After you have build your image you should [list](https://docs.docker.com/engine/reference/commandline/image_ls/) all Docker images, then you will see your new image.

 ## 5. Run your new image.